enkidevs/curriculum/python/core/meet-python/python-environment.md

 ## Content

 Python comes pre-installed on most operating systems.
-It can also be downloaded online for free.
+It can also be downloaded online from the official [python website](https://www.python.org/downloads/) for free.

 Once installed, you can type `python3`, `python` or `python -i` to run the **Python interpreter**[1] from the shell[2]: